-For a discussion of business expenses a partnership can deduct, see Publication 535.
+For a discussion of business expenses a partnership can deduct, see Publication 535, Business Expenses.
 Members of oil and gas partnerships should read about the deduction for depletion in chapter 10 of that publication.

 Certain partnerships must have a tax matters partner (TMP) who is also a general partner.
-For information on the rules for designating a TMP, see the instructions for Schedule B of Form 1065 and section 301.6231(a)(7) - 1 of the regulations.
+For information on the rules for designating a TMP, see Designation of Tax Matters Partner (TMP) in the Form 1065 instructions and section 301.6231(a)(7)-1 of the regulations.